masonmeier/bookmarks-server/README.md

 An express server

-This was a small side project created while I was learnign express.
+This was a small side project created while I was learning express.